Froot: Composition

-Froot is a pop and synth-pop album with elements of electronic music, Europop, indie pop, new wave, and rock.
+Froot is a pop, Europop and synth-pop album with elements of electronic music, indie pop, new wave, and rock.

 The songs were recorded with a live band.
 The album opener, "Happy" was described by Idolator as being a "dreary, heartfelt ballad".
 In it, the singer is "laying her emotions bare above the simplest, sweetest of piano melodies", her voice remaining the focus.
 The title track was described by critics as being quirky, and a collage of forgotten 1970s and 1980s club gems.
 "I'm a Ruin" is a mid-tempo composition in which Diamandis reflects on life and loving herself selfishly.
 The tense vocals are backed by lush, throwback synths and hard-hitting drums.
 A critic complimented the lyrics as similar to the ones she wrote for Electra Heart (2012), while also "starkly confessional".

 "Better Than That" was described as "sassy" and "a future heavy-hitter, doused in wah-wah axes and classic funk and rock delvings" by The Line of Best Fit, while Diamandis herself said it was "like classic rock".
 "Savages", the penultimate track, reflects on humanity's proneness to violence, and is inspired by contemporary events including the Boston Marathon bombing and the Delhi gang rape; Diamandis called it one of the "most important" songs on Froot and expressed a wish for it to be released on its own, despite saying that it "doesn't scream radio single".
 The closing track, "Immortal", is a "delicate, stripped-back ballad that finds her contemplating the transitory nature of life", which Idolator viewed as a recurring theme in Diamandis's "occasionally morbid oeuvre", but added that she "always manages to examine the topic from an original perspective."